99darwin/tw-cheat-sheet/README.md

 - 🎭 Fully customizable
 - 🌙 Dark mode support
 - ⚡ Zero runtime overhead
-- 🌱 Tree-shakeable
+- 🌳 Tree-shakeable

-## Why tw-cheat-sheet?
+## Why tw-essentials?

 Tired of rewriting the same Tailwind components over and over?
-We've got you covered.
+We've got you covered with the essential components you need.
 This library provides a collection of pre-built, accessible, and customizable components that you can drop into your projects and start using immediately.

 ## Requirements